All good questions.

 Age at Inauguration: 56 years, 107 days

 Congresses: 39th and 40th

 Died: July 31, 1875, near Carter’s Station, Carter County, Tennessee

 Buried: Andrew Johnson National Cemetery, Greeneville, Tennessee

 Much like James Buchanan, whoever was in the pilot’s seat as the wounds of the Civil War began to heal and a bitterly divided nation worked towards Reconstruction was going to have a difficult time.
-Unfortunately, the man who led the nation through that Civil War ended up being one of its final casualties and Andrew Johnson was thrust into the White House.
+Unfortunately, the man who led the nation through that Civil War, Abraham Lincoln, ended up being one of its final casualties and Andrew Johnson was thrust into the White House.
 Johnson was the only Southern Senator to remain loyal to the Union, but he was also a vehement racist.
 He didn’t fight for equal rights or emancipation, he fought against a Southern aristocracy that he had long despised.
 Lincoln’s assassination robbed the nation of many things, the most important of which was a steady and gracious visionary with top-notch political skills committed to truly reuniting the North and South.
-Johnson made enemies in the South, in Congress, and in his own Administration, became the first President to ever be impeached, and barely survived a trial in the Senate so that he could finish the term of the martyred Lincoln.
+Johnson made enemies in the South, in Congress, and in his own Administration, became the first President to ever be impeached, and barely survived a trial in the Senate.
+With just one more vote, Johnson would have been convicted and removed from office, but his narrow acquittal by the Senate allowed him to limp to the finish line and complete the term of the martyred Lincoln.

 1948: Schlesinger Sr./Life Magazine: 19 of 29

 1962: Schlesinger Sr./New York Times Magazine: 23 of 31